 Embedding WordPress iFrame is easier than you imagine.
 The traditional way to do so is by using the HTML attributes <iFrame>.To do this, simply take the URL of the page you want to embed, and use it as the source for the Tag.
 Then, your code becomes:

 <iframe src=”your_webpage_url”> </iframe>

-Then, if you want you can add more parameters to your tag.
-You can define the window of the IFrame by using the params:
+With that said, if you want, you can also add more parameters to your tag.
+You can define the window of the iFrame by using the params:

 - Width/Height – For height and Width of the iFrame window, define values in Px